LovesTha/LovesTha.github.io/_posts/2007-04-30-northern-magic-two-headed-giant-17.markdown

 Where: Northern Community.
 Address: 81 High Street Preston.
 Cost: $50/team ($25/player).
-Product: 1 TimeSpiral Tournament pack, 2 Planar Chaos Boosters and 2 Future Sight Boosters.
+Product: 1 Timespiral Tournament pack, 2 Planar Chaos Boosters and 2 Future Sight Boosters.

 Please drop me a line to let me know that your coming along so I can guarantee that I have enough product for everyone.
 I can be contacted by phone, email or comment